NecomaV/rsschool-cv/cv.md

 ***
 ### About me

 I am 21 years old, living in **Almaty** and studying "Information Systems" at university [**SDU**](https://sdu.edu.kz/).
 Currently learning javascript and have a desire to become a strong web developer.
-My goal is to find a job as a junior Front-End developer by summer.
   ##### My strong sides are:
         * Quick learning
         * Hard work